 Nicknamed the Spanish Virgin Islands, Vieques and Culebra are the most famous of the small islands and cays that make up the archipelago of Puerto Rico.
-Located just 6 miles and 20 miles off the east coast of the Puerto Rican mainland, respectively, Vieques and Culebra are where you'll find two of Puerto Rico’s most treasured natural settings: Culebra's postcard-perfect Flamenco beach and Vieques’ Mosquito Bay, the brightest bioluminescent bay in the world.
+Located just six miles and 20 miles off the east coast of the Puerto Rican mainland, respectively, Vieques and Culebra are where you'll find two of Puerto Rico’s most treasured natural settings: Culebra's postcard-perfect Flamenco beach and Vieques’ Mosquito Bay, the brightest bioluminescent bay in the world.
 Both have won prestigious awards and recognitions that place them among the must-see locations in the Caribbean.
+Flamenco Beach holds the prestigious Blue Flag Beach certification and was ranked 3rd best beach in the world by TripAdvisor’s Travelers’ Choice Awards in 2014, while Mosquito Bay was recognized by Guinness World Records in 2006 as the brightest bioluminescent bay in the world.

 Ready to visit these two beautiful islands?
-Read on to find out how to get there and what adventures await!
+Read on to find out how to get to Culebra and Vieques from San Juan and what adventures await!

 Waves crash along Zoni Beach in Culebra.